-Commonly caused by plot twists, naturally, including The Reveal, Wham Episodes (and their smaller-scale cousins, the Wham Lines and Wham Shots), Gut Punches, and/or a Twist Ending upstaging everything else the audience has been accustomed to until these points.
+Commonly caused by plot twists, naturally, including The Reveal, Wham Episodes (and their smaller-scale cousins, the Wham Lines and Wham Shots), Gut Punches, an adaptation deviating significantly from its source material, and/or a Twist Ending upstaging everything else the audience has been accustomed to until these points.
 It can also result from unexpected moments of awesome, which may result from Serial Escalation taking itself to its logical conclusion and beyond.

 It can also be caused by an uninvited Jump Scare.

-Can overlap with a Shocking Swerve, of course, but with subtle foreshadowing and logic, it doesn't have to.
+It can overlap with an Ass Pull if done out of nowhere, but with subtle foreshadowing and logic, it doesn't have to.
 See also And the Fandom Rejoiced, a common reaction to a shocking reappearance or resurgence of a character or franchise.
 Compare Player Punch, a videogame equivalent.

 - How to Train Your Dragon 2: